USS Connecticut (SSN-22): History

-In early 2011, Connecticut participated in ICEX 2011 to "train today’s submarines in the challenging Arctic environment", as well as "refine and validate procedures and required equipment."
+In early 2011, Connecticut participated in ICEX 2011 to "train today's submarines in the challenging Arctic environment", as well as "refine and validate procedures and required equipment."

 Connecticut received extensive overhauls from 2012 to 2017.
 She returned to operation in early 2018 and participated in the Arctic ICEX 2018 operational readiness exercise.
-Later that year she deployed to the western Pacific before returning on 30 January 2019.
+Later that year, she deployed to the western Pacific before returning on 30 January 2019.

 From 26 March through 19 August 2019, Connecticut underwent maintenance and modernizing in a drydock at Puget Sound Naval Shipyard.
 The US$17 million project involved 30,000 worker days, and used a hull-climbing robot to inspect the ship's hull.

-The Navy plans to extend a submarine pier to moor Connecticut and together with at Naval Submarine Base Bangor.
+The Navy planned to extend a submarine pier to moor Connecticut and together with at Naval Submarine Base Bangor.

 2021 pier and seamount collisions

-On 14 April 2021 during pre-deployment training, Connecticut hit a pier in Point Loma, California, prompting a separate command investigation and a navigation safety stand down for the boat.
+On 14 April 2021 during predeployment training, Connecticut hit a pier in Point Loma, California, prompting a separate command investigation and a navigation safety stand down for the boat.

-On 2 October 2021 Connecticut was damaged after she collided with a seamount while maneuvering in the South China Sea.
-About eleven sailors sustained injuries, though none were reported to be life threatening.
-The submarine's propulsion system were said to be operating normally.
+On 2 October 2021, Connecticut was damaged after she collided with a seamount while maneuvering in the South China Sea.
+About 11 sailors sustained injuries, though none were reported to be life threatening.
+The submarine's propulsion system was said to be operating normally.
 After an investigation, the commanding officer, his executive officer, and the chief of the boat were all relieved of duty.

-The US Navy is repairing the submarine, work began in 2023 and a planned repair time frame of 43 months, returning to service in September 2026.
+The US Navy is repairing the submarine; work began in 2023 with a planned repair time of 43 months, returning to service in September 2026.